FolaisSK/CC201/labs/5_FinalProject_edX/instructions-new-edx.md

 Health application is a simple web application that we will build and deploy with Docker and Kubernetes.
 The application consists of a web front end which will have a text input where you can enter login details.
 We will create Kubernetes Pods and Deployments in order to deploy our application.
 Then we will apply Horizontal Pod Scaling to the health application and finally work on Rolling Updates and Rollbacks.

-::page{title="Set-up : Clone the lab repo to create the application "}
+::page{title="Set-up : Cloning the git repository "}

 1. If a terminal is not already open, open a terminal window by using the menu in the editor: `Terminal > New Terminal`.